neerajbelsare/Preecure/README.md

 **Using the App**
 - AI-generated prescriptions:
   * Open the app and navigate to the "Prescriptions" section.
   * Enter your symptoms and health history to generate a personalized health recommendation.
   * Follow the recommended exercise routine and dietary guidelines, and take any temporary medications as directed.
   * Monitor your symptoms over time to see how your health is improving.

 - Virtual consultations with doctors:
   * Open the app and navigate to the "Consultations" section.
   * Select a licensed healthcare professional from our list of available doctors.
   * Schedule an appointment and connect with the doctor through our virtual platform.
   * Discuss your health concerns and receive expert advice and guidance from the doctor.

 - Nearby medical lab locator:
   * Open the app and navigate to the "Medical Labs" section.
   * Allow the app to access your location to find the nearest medical lab.
   * View lab details such as address, hours of operation, and services offered.
   * Visit the lab to take any necessary blood or urine tests.

 - Personalized health journal:
   * Open the app and navigate to the "My-Journey" section.
   * Record your daily experiences, symptoms, and progress over time.
   * Use the journal to track your overall health and well-being.

 - Emergency SOS button:
   * Open the app and navigate to the "Emergency" section.
   * Press the SOS button to alert your designated emergency contacts that you are in danger.
   * Receive assistance and support from your emergency contacts.

 - Medication reminders:
   * Open the app and navigate to the "Medications" section.
   * Enter the details of your medication, including dosage and frequency.
   * Set up reminders to take your medication on time.
   * Never miss a dose and stay on top of your health.

 - 24/7 chat support:
   * Open the app and navigate to the "Support" section.
   * Initiate a chat with one of our dedicated support team members.
   * Receive prompt and professional assistance with any questions or concerns you may have.
-Include screenshots or images to help illustrate the process.

 FAQs
 Frequently Asked Questions: